jabolina/sharder/README.md

-# sharder
+# Sharder
-An in-memory-data-grid to shard data across replicas
+An in-memory-data-grid to shard data across multiple replicas.